bjherger/toxic_comments/docs/writeup/writeup.md

 Ultimately, I focused on the one model, multiple output layers approach.
 However, as discussed in *Future Work*, it would be beneficial to compare and contrast these approaches on a single data set.

-Additionally, class imbalance can cause some issues with choosing the right metric to evaluate.
-So much so that the evaluation metric for this competition was actually changed mid-competition from cross-entropy to AUC.
+Additionally, class imbalance can cause some issues with choosing the right metric to evaluate (so much so that the evaluation metric for this competition was actually changed mid-competition from cross-entropy to AUC).
 The core issue here is that choosing the most common label (also known as the ZeroR model) actually provides a high accuracy.
 For example, if 99% of observations had `False` labels, always responding `False` would result in a 99% accuracy.